A Denali National Park Itinerary for Two Full Days

 • Book a whitewater rafting trip.
 Travel down the Nenana River in an adrenaline-pumping way with a guided rafting excursion.
 This a popular experience in a park with a short active season, so book early if you’re interested.

 • Go mountaineering.
-I wouldn’t even know where to start with a Denali climb itinerary or Denali summit itinerary other than knowing I’d probably need to be rescued.
-The park service has a detailed guide to climbing if you’re into it.
+I wouldn’t even know where to start with a Denali climbing adventure other than knowing I’d probably need to be rescued.
+The park service has a detailed guide to mountaineering if you’re into it.

 • See where the road ends.
-Once the park has fully reopened, I’d love to make it all the way to Kantishna.
-This part of the park sounds incredibly remote with even better opportunities for bear sightings if that’s what you’re after.
+Once the park has fully reopened, I’d love to make it all the way to Kantishna, the center of the Denali area gold rush.
+This section sounds incredibly remote with even better opportunities for bear sightings.

 We stayed in a cabin in Healy during our Denali trip and drove into the park from there.
 We saved some money and didn’t lose much time vs. staying somewhere more touristy like Denali Park Village.